aaryanporwal/joke-genie/workshop.md

 **Code Explanation:**

 In addition to responding with a greeting, the CLI application will now retrieve a random joke from the website's [API](https://icanhazdadjoke.com/api) using axios and display it immediately after the greeting.
+We'll take a look at how this works in a minute.

-**_How does the app look now🤔 ?_**
+**_How does the app look now 🤔 ?_**

 ![random joke functionality](https://cloud-3wip6rf0e.vercel.app/0image.png)